Preparing for Your Appraisal

 - Initial consultation is free.
 This will determine the type of appraisal needed, the scope of the assignment and the total fees.

 - Minimum fee on a single item insurance appraisal is $85.00, additional items on the same report $50.00 each and up.
-Note: rings sold or ordered together count individually.
+Note: rings soldered together count individually.

 - Prices may vary due to the complexity of an item and additional research time required.